rudra-iitm/club_catalyst/Readme.md

   npm run dev
 ```

-This is start backend at PORT 3001 @ http://localhost:3001/
+This will start backend at PORT 3001 @ http://localhost:3001/

 ### Set up frontend
 Go to the frontend directory